 Breast Reconstruction with Implants

 Breast reconstruction using implants provides acceptable aesthetic results without taking tissue from other parts of your body.
-Implants are filled with either saline or silicone, and either type of implant is safe.
+Implants are filled with either saline or silicone.
+Either type of implant is safe.

-- A shorter surgery than other type of reconstruction
+- A shorter surgery than other reconstruction types

-- The avoidance of scars on other parts of the body
+- To avoid scars on other parts of your body

 Breast Reconstruction Using a Patient’s Own Tissue

-Breast reconstruction using a patient’s own tissue provides the most natural result for breast reconstruction.
-Skin and soft tissue from another part of the body (referred to as a flap) is used to replace the skin and soft tissue of the breast.
-Abdomen tissue is most commonly used for this procedure, but other locations include the buttock or inner thigh.
+Breast reconstruction using a patient’s own tissue provides the most natural result.
+We replace breast tissue with skin and soft tissue from another part of your body (referred to as a flap).
+We often use abdomen tissue.
+We can also use tissue from your buttock or inner thigh.